boradori/keypressfunctions/README.md

-Find a way to display "Enter", "Space", or "Tab" to the console.
+Display "Enter", "Space", or "Tab" to the console.

+I added some Angular directives.